Home » Best Forex Brokers in April 2026 » ASIC (Australia) Regulated Forex Brokers

 Requirements to Get a License Approval

-According to the latest amendments introduced in the financial service sector in Australia, to be eligible to offer forex services to Aussies, companies must own at least 10% of their revenue or a minimum of AU$1 million in the form of net tangible assets (NTA).
+1. Minimum Capital Requirement: According to the latest amendments introduced in the financial service sector in Australia, to be eligible to offer forex services to Australian traders, companies must have at least 10% of their revenue or a minimum of AU$1 million in the form of net tangible assets (NTA).
 A minimum of 50% of a company’s NTA must be held in cash or cash equivalent.

-After obtaining an ASIC license, entities are required to provide detailed updates about the company’s NTA at the end of the year.
+2. Regular NTA Updates: After obtaining an ASIC license, entities are required to provide detailed updates about the company’s NTA at the end of the year.
 These documents are submitted along with other financial statements proving the broker’s income and capability to continue its operations.
 Quarterly reports of cash flows for the upcoming 12 months are also required to be submitted regularly.

-To be eligible to obtain a forex license from ASIC, brokers, even foreign ones, must have an office located in Australia.
-Licensed entities must have at least a few majority clients who are citizens of Australia.
+3. Australian Registration Requirements: To be eligible to obtain a forex license from ASIC, brokers, even foreign ones, must have an office located in Australia.
+The AFSL requirement applies to brokers offering financial services to clients located in Australia, regardless of the broker’s country of origin.

-Brokers licensed by ASIC and accepting clients from countries outside Australia are required to have licenses issued by the regulatory bodies based in clients’ respective jurisdictions.
+4. Non-Australian License Requirements: Brokers licensed by ASIC and accepting clients from countries outside Australia are required to have licenses issued by the regulatory bodies based in clients’ respective jurisdictions.

-Forex brokers must keep their customers’ funds in a trust, separate from the company’s capital.
+5. Clients Funds Segregation: Forex brokers must keep their customers’ funds in a trust, separate from the company’s capital.
 Since the regulator does not allow brokers to use their clients’ money as working capital, licensed companies must use their own capital to hedge the risk related to providing financial services.

-Brokers licensed in Australia must become members of the Australian Financial Complaints Authority (AFCA).
-Licensees must also appoint Responsible Managers and make sure to implement internal dispute resolution schemes.
-Cybersecurity must also be guaranteed by brokers who are required to implement policies, technology, and other tools that protect their customers’ sensitive information and funds.
+6. Conducting Safe and Fair Trading: Brokers licensed in Australia must become members of the Australian Financial Complaints Authority (AFCA).
+Licensees must also appoint Responsible Managers and implement internal dispute resolution schemes.
+Brokers are also required to implement cybersecurity policies, technology, and other tools that protect their customers’ sensitive information and funds.

 Typically, if a broker meets all license requirements, the process of reviewing the application and issuing the ASIC license takes between 120 and 140 days.
 The fees related to the licensing process tend to range between AU$35,000 and AU$50,000.

-Is Your Money Protected
+Is Your Money Protected?

 As of February 2014, following the Basel Ⅲ norms for revenue and capital, the minimum capital requirement has been significantly increased.
 The condition to own 50% of the NTA amount in cash or cash equivalent was introduced as a measure to handle any unexpected losses.
 Since clients’ funds are held in segregated bank accounts, such losses are met only via the company’s own operational capital.